Filter and analyze your saved searches

 - Select the timestamp link on a mention to open it in the associated platform and engage with it.

-- Hover over an annotation and select the drop-down to classify that mention.
+- Point to an annotation and select an emotion from the list to classify that mention.

 Changes are reflected in your metrics, and are retained permanently when the search is closed, so you can optimize results without editing the search query.